Cover Crops and Green Manure Crops

 - Establishment and care

-A cover crop is simply a high numbers of plants, usually specific annual, biennial, or perennial grasses and/or legumes, growing and covering the soil surface.
+A cover crop is simply high numbers of plants, usually specific annual, biennial, or perennial grasses and/or legumes, growing and covering the soil surface which improves the soil.
 When the cover crop is tilled into the soil it is referred to as a green manure crop.
 These two terms are often used interchangeably.

 Cover crops can protect the soil from wind and water erosion, suppress weeds, fix atmospheric nitrogen, build soil structure, and reduce insect pests.